 1. Drain a can of chickpeas and reserve the liquid.

-2. Cook dry chickpeas and reserve the leftover cooking liquid.
+2. Cook dried chickpeas and reserve the leftover cooking liquid.
 In this option, the aquafaba can be too thin and need to be cooked down and reduced.
 I find the liquid from can chickpeas to be more reliable.

 Tips